Can cats eat whipped cream?

 What Happens if Your Cat Eats Whipped Cream?

-My pretty cat has only licked a small amount of fresh cream at a time, and as a result, has never shown any adverse reactions.
+My pretty cat has only licked a small amount of fresh cream at a time and as a result, has never shown any adverse reactions.
+A tiny bit here and there is probably ok unless it contains xylitol.

-It means that your cat will vomit in the next 8 to 12 hours, have diarrhea, or both.
+It also produces unstable fatty acids.
+This all results in an unpleasant situation for your cat and you!
+And it means that your cat may vomit in the next 8 to 12 hours, have diarrhea, or both.

 What Should You Do If Your Cat Eats Whipped Cream?